CLICK TO BOOK JINJA ADVENTURES

 What to Expect on a Rafting Trip in Jinja

-Rafting guides will teach you the basics: how to paddle, hold the rope, and what to do if you fall out (hint: it’s more common than you might think!).
+Rafting in Jinja guides will teach you the basics: how to paddle, hold the rope, and what to do if you fall out (hint: it’s more common than you might think!).

 Most full-day rafting trips cover about 19–26 kilometers, featuring 8–10 rapids, with four or more reaching Grade 5 intensity.